rticommunity/rticonnextdds-connector-py/docs/data.rst

     output.instance.set_number("my_enum", 2)

 .. warning::
-    The range of values for a numeric field is determined by the integer type used to define that field in the configuration file.
+    The range of values for a numeric field is determined by the type used to define that field in the configuration file.
 However, ``set_number`` and ``get_number`` can't handle 64-bit integers (*int64* and *uint64*) whose absolute values are larger than 2^53.
 This is a *Connector* limitation